Looking for things to do in Skipton? Check out our guide to the attractions, events and places of interest in this pretty North Yorkshire market town.

 Just a short distance from Skipton Town Centre, Bolton Abbey is one of the most visited landmarks in the area.
 It is an impressive estate that sits perfectly within the landscape of the Yorkshire Dales, next to the picturesque village of Bolton Abbey.
 There are ample walking routes and many attractions which appeal to all ages.
 It has a rich history, which dates back to 1120, and the ruins of the original Priory are still present within the estate.

 The Sound Bar is Skipton’s pub with a twist!
 As well as serving an excellent range of local ales, they also stock and display a vast collection of vinyl records and CDs, which are all available to purchase.
 Avid supporters of the local music scene, The Sound Bar host live performances every Sunday to showcase the area’s best music talent.
 Open Wednesday 12:00 – 20:00, Thursday 12:00 – 21:00, Friday 12:00 – 21:00pm, Saturday 12:00 – 21:00 and Sunday 12:00 – 20:00.

 Skipton Bar Crawl

 Skipton is home to a wonderful selection of bars and pubs.
-We have gin bars and cocktail bars, music bars and sports bars, traditional alehouses and micro pubs serving craft beers.
-Start with a glass of the bubbly stuff at Flutez and Fizz and then head across to Bojangles for some killer cocktails, before making your way up the High Street towards the sassy and sophisticated Alexander’s Bar & Kitchen.
+We have gin bars and cocktail bars, music bars and sports bars, traditional alehouses and micropubs serving craft beers.
+Start with a glass of the bubbly stuff at VSQ. and then head across to Cock and Bottle or The Albion for local ales in lovely beer gardens, before making your way up the High Street towards the sassy and sophisticated Alexander’s Bar & Kitchen.